The Humanities Council supports a wide array of faculty, graduate, and undergraduate projects related to humanistic inquiry.

-The Council is pleased to announce a new Belknap Visitor program that will bring distinguished writers, artists, and scholars to campus for events that bridge “arts and ideas” in a global context.
+The Council is pleased to continue a Belknap Visitor program that brings distinguished writers, artists, and scholars to campus for events that bridge “arts and ideas” in a global context.
 The program aims to provoke dialogue on a theme of broad interest in the realm of arts and letters that will cut across disciplinary boundaries and world regions.

 We invite proposals for visitors whose work has global reach and will engage a cross-disciplinary audience from approaches that are both creative (e.g., a reading, performance, or master class) and critical (e.g., a conversation, lecture, or visit to a graduate seminar).
 The Belknap endowment can contribute from $2500 to $10,000, and the guest will be named a “Belknap Visitor in the Humanities Council.”

 This program is intended to encourage new cross-departmental collaborations and to serve as primary financial support for a multi-department project based in the Humanities Council.
 Requests for co-sponsorship of departmental or program events should be submitted through the conference and project co-sponsorship portal.

 Nominations are invited from faculty in any department and programs.
 There are two avenues for making a proposal: